anionic/jpl-nav/docs/PrologApiReference.md

 Ds = [0, 0, 0, 0].
 ```

-If X denotes an array type and Args is a list of datums,
+If *X* denotes an array type and *Args* is a list of datums,
 each of which is (independently) castable to the array element type,
-then V is a new array of as many elements as Args has members,
+then *V* is a new array of as many elements as *Args* has members,
-initialised to the results of casting the respective members of Args.
+initialised to the results of casting the respective members of *Args*.

 ```prolog
 ?- jpl_new(array(byte), [1,1,2,3,5,8], JRef), jpl_array_to_list(JRef, Ds).